Why a tax credit for Parkinson's disease makes sen

 Why a tax credit?

 Simple.
-The American Healthcare System is not easily bent ‘to accommodate practical proactive preventative care for Parkinson’s disease, thus we must think ‘out of the box’ and implement a more immediate and feasible solution.
+The American Healthcare System is not easily bent ‘to accommodate practical proactive preventative care for Parkinson’s disease, thus we must think ‘out of the box’ and implement a more immediate and feasible solution for you, the person with Parkinson’s.

 How much does Parkinson’s cost to the American Healthcare System?

-The economic toll of Parkinson’s is devastating.
+The economic toll of Parkinson’s is devastating both for you and for the healthcare system.
 Total accrued expenses have the potential to cripple Medicare and to lead to devastation of the private payor system.
 Parkinson’s is the fastest growing neurological disease and happens to be one of the most expensive.
 In the US the combined economic burden is ~$51.9 billion dollars.
 Future costs will likely continue to mushroom when we weigh the increasing number of cases of early and later onset Parkinson’s disease and of course their projected future downstream care expenses.

 What care services are not routinely available or reimbursed for Parkinson’s disease?

-One disappointing part of the American Health Care System is that many critical services are not covered under Medicare, Medicaid or commercial insurance.
-The mobility challenges inherent in Parkinson’s when coupled with suboptimal transportation have increased the difficulty to access care.
-A tax credit could provide licensed clinical social workers, mental health professionals (including counselors), personal trainers and dieticians.
+One disappointing part of the American Health Care System is that many critical services are not covered for you under Medicare, Medicaid or commercial insurance.
+The mobility challenges inherent in Parkinson’s when coupled with suboptimal transportation have increased the difficulty for you to access care.
+A tax credit could provide you licensed clinical social workers, mental health professionals (including counselors), personal trainers and dieticians.

 Why are social workers great captains for the Parkinson’s voyage?

-• Many social workers can provide counseling services, similar to what would be provided by counseling psychologists.
+Many social workers can provide counseling services, similar to what would be provided to you by counseling psychologists.

-• Regular access to a social worker will facilitate early and more timely referrals to neurologists and psychiatrists.
-Earlier referrals will translate into proactive identification and treatment of severe depression, anxiety and demoralization, all of which commonly contribute to Parkinson’s hospitalizations, morbidity and in some cases, even death.
+Regular access to a social worker will facilitate for you early and more timely referrals to neurologists and psychiatrists.
+Earlier referrals will translate into proactive identification and treatment of severe depression, anxiety and demoralization, all of which commonly contribute to Parkinson’s hospitalizations, morbidity (disability) and in some cases, even death.

 Focus on preventing falls and aspiration pneumonia.

-Prevention of falling, early intervention for infections and prevention of aspiration pneumonia are all achievable goals.
-A tax credit to promote a proactive preventative strategy placing appropriate emphasis on continuous symptom monitoring could be powerful in improving outcomes and reducing cost.
-If we can keep folks in outpatient and home settings this will increase satisfaction and drive down costs.
+Prevention of falling, early intervention for infections and prevention of aspiration pneumonia are all achievable goals for you.
+A tax credit to promote a proactive preventative strategy for you placing appropriate emphasis on continuous symptom monitoring, could be powerful in improving your outcomes and reducing your cost.
+If we can keep you in outpatient and home settings this will increase satisfaction and drive down costs.

 What about exercise and home based training?